Restaurant Listings

 steak & Seafood

-Situated in the Snow Park Lodge at Deer Valley Resort, at Cast & Cut guests navigate an array of interactive chef stations, where they encounter a symphony of flavors including gourmet salads, decadent side dishes, and artisanal breads to accompany main selections.
-There’s an array of seafood towers to choose from, a variety of small plates, and Butcher Block entrees like the 24 oz tomahawk Wagyu rib eye, 10 oz elk chop, 6 oz bison filet, lemon risotto, pan-roasted chicken, wild mushroom mafaldine, and much more, including a full bar and outstanding wine selection.
+Situated in the Snow Park Lodge at Deer Valley Resort, a visit to Cast & Cut means navigating an array of tantalizing, interactive chef stations featuring gourmet salads, decadent side dishes, and artisanal breads to accompany main selections.
+There’s also an array of seafood towers, a variety of small plates, and Butcher Block entrées like the tomahawk Wagyu rib eye, elk chop, bison filet, lemon risotto, pan-roasted chicken, wild mushroom mafaldine, and much more, including a full bar and outstanding wine selection.
 2250 Deer Valley Dr S; 435-645-6632; deervalley.com $$$–$$$$ D K P R

 CENA RISTORANTE & LOUNGE